Campbelltown, New South Wales: Sport and recreation

-Campbelltown is very well known for its strong sporting culture.
+Campbelltown is well known for its strong sporting culture.
 This includes Rugby League, Cricket, Athletics, Soccer and Australian Rules Football.
 Campbelltown has produced many professional athletes who have represented Australia at Olympic level.

 Its leading sporting team is the Wests Tigers who play in the National Rugby League competition.
 The Wests Tigers are a merger of two foundation clubs of the old New South Wales Rugby League premiership, the Western Suburbs Magpies and the Balmain Tigers.
-As such, they play some of their home games at Campbelltown Stadium in neighbouring Leumeah and others at Leichhardt Oval in inner-western Sydney.
+As such, they play some of their home games at Campbelltown Stadium in neighbouring Leumeah and others at Leichhardt Oval in Sydney's Inner West.
 The Magpies still exist as a stand-alone team in the lower-tier competition, the New South Wales Cup, and play home games at Campbelltown Stadium.

 Macarthur FC played their first season in the A-League Men in late 2020, after they were awarded a license under the name "Macarthur South-West Sydney" in December 2018 as part of the league's expansion.
 The club will play their home games at Campbelltown Stadium.

 Another tenant of Campbelltown Stadium is the Macarthur Rams soccer team which plays in the New South Wales Premier League competition.
 Campbelltown is represented in the Sydney Grade Cricket competition by the Campbelltown-Camden Ghosts who play their home games in Raby and in the Sydney AFL's Premier Division, by the Campbelltown Blues who play their home games in Macquarie Fields.
 The Campbelltown District Netball Association, based in Minto, plays in the third division of the Netball NSW State League.

+Campbelltown Billabong Parklands, a large 4 hectare recreation area with outdoor swimming pools and parkland, opened in 2024 at Apex Park.